clickcaramel/PolyglotRocks/README.md

 ### Option 2. cURL (Xcode)

-To run PolyglotRocks on your local machine with Xcode, you can use a special script via cURL.
+To run Polyglot on your local machine with Xcode, you can use a special script via cURL.
 To do this, add the following code to a build phase in your Xcode project:

 ```bash
 /bin/bash -c "$(curl -fsSL https://polyglot.rocks/run.sh)" - <your_token>
 ```

-This script will download the latest version of PolyglotRocks if needed and then will execute it at every build of your project using Xcode.
+This script will download the latest version of Polyglot if needed and then will execute it at every build of your project using Xcode.

 ![cURL (Xcode)](.images/curl_xcode.png)

 ### Option 3. cURL (Manually)

-Alternatively, you can run PolyglotRocks on your local machine as a regular tool in the terminal.
+Alternatively, you can run Polyglot on your local machine as a regular tool in the terminal.
 Keep in mind that in this case you probably need to manually set the `PRODUCT_BUNDLE_IDENTIFIER` environment variable that Xcode usually deals with.
 For example, like this:

 ```bash
 PRODUCT_BUNDLE_IDENTIFIER=<your_bundle_id> /bin/bash -c "$(curl -fsSL https://polyglot.rocks/run.sh)" - <your_token> <path_to_files>